 Any person can become lead poisoned, but children younger than 6 years of age and pregnant women are at a higher risk.
 Lead is a poison that can harm the brain, kidneys, and other organs, especially in children.
-Children with even a small amount of lead in their body can have an impact on their development making it hard for them to learn, pay attention, and behave.
+Even a small amount of lead in a child's body can impact their development, making it hard for them to learn, pay attention, and behave.

-Most children who have lead poisoning do not look or act obviously sick.
+Most children who have lead poisoning do not look or act sick.
 The only way to know if your child has lead poisoning is to have your doctor give your child a blood test for lead.
-Children should be tested at 1 and 2 years of age for lead poisoning.
+At risk children should be tested at 1 and 2 years of age for lead poisoning.
 Also, children should be tested if they are between the ages of 1 and 6 years and have not been tested for lead before.